Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 Let's say 2 to 3 seconds tops.
 Carefully examining the metrics, I noticed that a duration of 50 seconds was not exactly exceptional.
 Something was definitely going on here.

 The documentation on network throughput speeds of Lambda is unfortunately rather limited.
-This [blogpost](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-2/) briefly mentions
+This [blogpost](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-2/) briefly mentions:
-> Generally, CPU-bound Lambda functions see the most benefit when memory increases, whereas network-bound see the least..
+> Generally, CPU-bound Lambda functions see the most benefit when memory increases, whereas network-bound see the least.

 Most documentation however, is focused on the relation between Lambda memory and CPU.
 Not a promising start...